andrelucas/ceph-container/README-akamai.md

 (Where SERVER:PORT are substituted by the tools to the appropriate values.)

-Note that it's not expected that we'll support using `dnf update` to update packages inside the running container - that's bad form.
+It's not intended that we'll support using `dnf update` to update packages inside the running container.
 The repository we use to install is ephemeral.

 The only other change is to disable the fetch and install of the `ceph-release-1-<VERSION>` package.
 This is a fairly common Red Hat idiom, providing a package that configures a Yum repository.
-We _could_ do that, but there's no great need.
+We _could_ do that, and if we switch to building the RPMs into an Artifactory repository it might make more sense.
+Today we don't.

-## Other configuration variables.
+## <a name='Otherconfigurationvariables'></a>Other configuration variables

-The akceph-build tool also changes a few other variables.
+The akceph-build tool also changes a few other variables passed to `make(1)`.

 | Variable | Default | New value | Description |
 | - | - | - | - |